 Criteria for selection to attend the workshop will pay particular attention to those that:

 - Actively and consciously reflect individuals who are underrepresented in the workforce to ensure attendees represent a diverse range of perspectives.

 - Represent those that are less experienced in this area/field.

-Each submission will be assessed against its alignment to the workshop topics, and potential for contribution to constructive discussion in an inclusive and multi-disciplinary setting.
+Each submission was assessed against its alignment to the workshop topics, and potential for contribution to constructive discussion in an inclusive and multi-disciplinary setting.

 To ensure inclusivity throughout the event we ask that attendees will:

 - Help to develop and maintain a trusted environment for open discussion.